How to Turn a Photo into a Coloring Page

 Why CrayonCraft?

-There are other photo-to-coloring-page tools online, but most require you to upload your photos to their servers.
+There are other photo-to-coloring-page tools online.
 Here's how CrayonCraft compares:

 | Feature | CrayonCraft | Other Tools |